In this guide

 Applying to multiple traditional banks simultaneously.
 Each application triggers an identity check.
 If one bank rejects you and you have three other applications open, it can complicate things.
 Apply to one, wait for the outcome, then try another if needed.

 Using a foreign bank for your salary.
 Some Dutch employers will pay to a foreign account, but many will not, and some payroll systems only accept NL IBANs.
-Sort out your Dutch IBAN before your first pay date.
+Sort out a European or Dutch IBAN before your first pay date.

 Underestimating the BSN delay.
 In Amsterdam, gemeente appointments can be booked out 3–4 weeks.
 In smaller cities, it is faster.
 Book your appointment on the day you arrive, or before if you can.
 The BSN planner tool shows typical waiting times by municipality.